floss-uz/standards/text/0000-contribution.md

 | **Contributor List** | Must maintain an up-to-date `CONTRIBUTORS.md` file, or use a tool to automatically generate a list, acknowledging all individuals who have made a recognized contribution (code, docs, or community help)." | MUST |
 | **Recognition System Rules** | If a **Recognition System** (Badges/Gamification) is implemented (SHOULD), the rules, points system, and rewards (if any) **MUST** be clearly documented in a public location. | MUST |

+### 5.5 Code of Conduct

+The Code of Conduct must consist of four primary components: The Statement, The Standards, The Scope, and The Enforcement Process.

+1. **The Statement and Scope**

+    This section sets the purpose and explicitly defines where and to whom the CoC applies.

+    - **Preamble/Statement of Purpose (MUST):** A clear, concise statement explaining why the community needs a CoC.
+The purpose is to foster a respectful, harassment-free experience for everyone, regardless of background.

+    - **Scope (MUST):** Explicitly list where the CoC is in effect.
+This must cover all official community spaces:

+        - GitHub repositories and issue trackers.

+        - Primary communication channels (e.g., Telegram, Matrix).

+        - Community events (online and in-person meetups, workshops).

+    - **Applicable Parties (MUST):** State clearly that the CoC applies to everyone participating in the community, including:

+        - Contributors and users.

+        - Project Maintainers and the Community Chair.

+        - Event organizers and sponsors.

+2. **Behavioral Standards (The Rules)**

+    This section defines the expected positive behaviors and explicitly lists the unacceptable behaviors.

+    - **Expected Behavior (MUST):** Emphasize positive actions, such as:

+        - Being considerate, respectful, and collaborative.

+        - Welcoming newcomers and being patient with those who are learning.

+        - Accepting constructive criticism and delivering feedback politely.

+        - Focusing on the technical problem, not the person.

+    - **Unacceptable Behavior (MUST):** List specific actions that constitute harassment, including, but not limited to:

+        - Offensive Comments related to gender, sexual orientation, disability, physical appearance, race, or religion.

+        - Unwelcome Sexual Attention or conduct.

+        - Intimidation, Stalking, or Trolling (especially in public channels).

+        - Sustained Disruption of discussions or events.

+        - Unsolicited sharing of private information (doxxing).

+3. **Reporting and Enforcement**

+    This is the most critical section; an unenforceable CoC is useless.
+This process must be clear, simple, and prioritize the reporter's safety.

+    - **Designated Contact (MUST):** Clearly state who is responsible for receiving reports.
+This should be a small, trusted CoC Response Team (usually the Community Chair and one or two Maintainers).
+Provide multiple, private contact methods, such as:

+        - A dedicated, private email address (e.g., coc@floss.uz).

+        - A direct contact handle (e.g., Telegram ID) of one trusted team member.

+    - **The Reporting Process (MUST):** Detail the steps a reporter should take, assuring them that reports will be handled privately and confidentially.
+The process should specify what information is needed (date, time, location, involved parties, what happened).

+    - **Confidentiality (MUST):** Provide a strong statement assuring the reporter that their identity will be kept confidential from the public and from the accused party unless absolutely necessary for investigation or disclosure is explicitly requested by the reporter.

+    - **Enforcement Actions (MUST):** Provide a clear list of potential consequences for violations, ranging from low-severity to high-severity:

+        - A private written warning.

+        - A temporary ban (mute) from community spaces.

+        - A permanent ban from the community.

+        - Note: Actions should be taken only after investigation and deliberation by the Response Team.

 # Guide-level explanation